ZhijianZhou01/ervdetective/README.md

 ## 4. Example of usage

-Take the bat Myotis myotis (GCA_004026985.1) as an example, its genome data was downloaded from https://www.ncbi.nlm.nih.gov/datasets/taxonomy/51298/
+The bat Myotis myotis (GCA_004026985.1) , and its genome data was downloaded from https://www.ncbi.nlm.nih.gov/datasets/taxonomy/51298/

 Then, run: